PolieBotics/PolieBotics/README.md

 #### Whitepaper

-The provenance and more advanced theory of PolieBotics is disclosed at https://Poliebotics.com on IPFS.
+The provenance and more advanced theory of PolieBotics is disclosed in the whitepaper at https://Poliebotics.com on IPFS.

 ------